patricklafrance/wmfnext-shell/README.md

 }
 ```

-👉 Then, register the page and set a React Router [loader](https://reactrouter.com/en/main/route/loader) function.
+👉 Then, register the page in the remote module `register.tsx` file and set a React Router [loader](https://reactrouter.com/en/main/route/loader) function to the route definition.

 ```tsx
 // remote-1 - register.tsx